momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 ### Duck Roll [1.6 Climb only]
 Sometimes called Ground Strafing or G-Strafing  in Counter-Strike, Duck Roll is its given name in Half-life so for consistency's sake It will be called Duck Roll.
 It is a "Bhop" sequence comprised entirely of rapid Double Ducks.
 This lets you get past the Bhop speed cap since it is not considered a jump.
 It is very hard to maintain Duck Rolls given how much more frequently you must crouch compared to jumps in a Bhop sequence.
-Duck Rolls are vertically limited, so even with more speed they may not reach a place a Bhop can.
+Duck Rolls are vertically limited, so they are used to preserve speed rather than for platforming.
 In Climb it is usually used after landing from a surf or slide to maintain high speed.
 Since Duck Rolls are just many Double Ducks, it is possible to perform a Standup version that requires holding crouch for a little bit after doing a Double Duck which preserves speed a little better.
 Duck Roll’s effectiveness heavily depends on the map.

 ### Count Jump [1.6 Climb only]
-Done by first gaining speed with a Prestrafe then Double Ducking (or Duck Rolling) to gain more speed in the air with Airstrafes, then finally bhop upon landing.
+Done by Double Ducking (or Duck Rolling) to gain speed in the air with Airstrafes, then bhop upon landing.
 It can also be used in a Bhop sequence where doing another jump would result in over/under shooting the next platform, in this case the double duck is used as a "mini-jump" in the sequence and must be timed just like a Bhop.
-This is also sometimes called a **Count Jump**.
-Optimized Count Jumps give the best distance of any jump on 1.6 Climb (assuming flat ground)
+The Double Duck will also bleed time off of stamina.
+Optimized Count Jumps done with a Prestrafe tie Weird Jumps for the best distance of any jump on 1.6 Climb yet Count Jumps can be done on much more common terrain.

 {{< hint info >}}
 The bhop done in the Count Jump does not have any stamina penalties placed on it.
 It's as if the player just ran and then jumped!